anay-208/cf-pages-image-optimisation-next/README.md

 ## Introduction

-If you tried to deploy nextjs to CF Pages, you definately realised that image optimisation was not working.
+If you tried to deploy nextjs to CF Pages, you definitely realised that image optimisation was not working.

 In this tutorial, I'll help you configure image optimisations with **Cloudflare Images**, which has first 1000 image resizes free!